theolivenbaum/resin/README.md

 <a name="top" id="top"></a>
 # Resin

-_"If it's not zero-config or if it weighs too much, it's not Resin."_
+_"If it's not zero-config or if it's heavy, it's not Resin."_

 [Fire up a search server](#inproc) in seconds, with Solr-like capabilities but with zero config.
 [Code](#usage) or use the [CLI](#cli) to build, query and analyze your index.